danbev/wasi-llama.cpp/README.md

 *So is the answer to just use wasi-nn?*
 That would work but I think but there might be value in having a pure wasm implementation for llama.cpp like this project is trying to do.
-The reason for with the fast pace of development and research, which llama.cpp is very fast installed adopting, for these updates to reach the end user the wasm runtime will needed to apply those updates, release a new version, and the end user would also need to update their environment to use that new version.
+The reason for this is with the fast pace of development and research, which llama.cpp is very fast at adopting, for these updates to reach the end user the wasm runtime will needed to apply those updates, release a new version, and the end user would also need to update their environment to use that new version.
 Perhaps there is room for both approaches?